anonymous-author1990/QS3M/README.md

 ## Download dataset
 Download the dataset used for this project from this google drive link: https://drive.google.com/drive/folders/1jTOYL-QnE2B8de42ESithlRN970K_Wfo?usp=sharing

-*Dataset will be added upon acceptance in JCDL 2022
+Dataset will be added upon acceptance in JCDL 2022.